MicroMeal/MicroMeal-Frontend/README.md

 cd MicroMeal
 ```

-Then install the dependencies using glide
+Then install the dependencies using npm
 ```
 npm install
 ```